Wrongful Death

 Understanding Wrongful Death in Kentucky

-"Wrongful death" is used in the legal field to describe a person’s death caused by someone else’s negligence, carelessness, recklessness, deliberate action, or other wrongdoing.
+Wrongful death is used in the legal field to describe a person’s death caused by someone else’s negligence, carelessness, recklessness, deliberate action, or other wrongdoing.
 Wrongful death claims are based on the idea that, had the deceased person lived, he or she would have had the right to pursue a personal injury claim for damages against the wrongdoer.
 Since the person did not survive, the representative of his or her estate is authorized to file such a claim on behalf of the deceased person’s surviving family members.

-This representative is often a spouse or other relative.
 However, exceptions to this rule can apply in cases of children who have died or where the person died due to the use of a deadly weapon.
 Such claims can follow deaths caused by car accidents, motorcycle accidents, truck accidents, slip and fall accidents, pedestrian or bicycle accidents, criminal attacks, defective or dangerous consumer products, and more.

 Your Rights & Options After a Wrongful Death

 Experiencing the loss of a loved one due to someone else's negligence is devastating.
 At Schuler Law Office, we understand that navigating the legal landscape during this challenging time can be overwhelming.
-It's essential to know your rights and the options available to you.
+It is essential to know your rights and the options available to you.
 Our dedicated team of Louisville wrongful death attorneys is here to guide you through every step of the process.

 When you choose to pursue a wrongful death claim, you may be entitled to various forms of compensation, including:

-• Eligibility to File: Typically, immediate family members such as spouses, children, or parents have the right to file a wrongful death claim.
+• Eligibility to file: Typically, immediate family members such as spouses, children, or parents have the right to file a wrongful death claim.
 Understanding who can represent the deceased's estate is crucial.

-• Types of Damages: Families may be entitled to various damages, including medical expenses, funeral costs, lost wages, and emotional suffering.
+• Types of damages: Families may be entitled to various damages, including medical expenses, funeral costs, lost wages, and emotional suffering.
 Knowing what you can claim can significantly impact your financial recovery.

-• Proving Negligence: A successful wrongful death claim requires proving that the other party's negligence led to the death.
+• Proving negligence: A successful wrongful death claim requires proving that the other party's negligence led to the death.
 Our team will work diligently to gather evidence and build a compelling case on your behalf.

-Compassionate Wrongful Death Legal Services in Louisville
+Compassionate Wrongful Death Legal Services in Louisville, KY

 As wrongful death attorneys serving Louisville and the surrounding areas, we have the professional experience and commitment to your needs that can make the legal journey less stressful for everyone involved.
 Our team knows that nothing can replace the person you lost, but justice through the courts can help bring a measure of closure.